 6 The Taxation Administration (Consequential Provisions) Act 2002 s.
 3 and 4 and Pt.
 4 are transitional provisions that are of no further effect.

 7 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 4 Div.
 23 is a transitional provision that is of no further effect.

-8 On the date as at which this compilation was prepared, the Statutes (Repeals and Minor Amendments) Act 2014 s.
-5 had not come into operation.
-It reads as follows:

-5. Residential Tenancies Act 1987 amended

-(1) This section amends the Residential Tenancies Act 1987.

-(2) In section 15(2)(d) delete “a local court” and insert:

-the Magistrates Court